-Detailed results of the LDAR assessments are presented in Table 3-2.
-Documentation of each LDAR assessment was recorded on LDAR Recordkeeping and Field Inspection Forms, which are included as Appendix C of this report.
-The results of the LDAR assessments are summarized in the following table.
+Detailed results of the LDAR assessment are presented in Table 3-2.
+Documentation of the LDAR assessment was recorded on LDAR Recordkeeping and Field Inspection Forms, which are included in Appendix C of this report.
+The results of the LDAR assessment are summarized in the following table.